kitsumed/OngakuVault/docs/configurations/replacing-third-party-binary.md

 > you can either build it yourself or use pre-built binaries from other sources, such as the [official FFmpeg website](https://ffmpeg.org/download.html).
 > Please note that some fixes and workarounds specific to the yt-dlp version of FFmpeg may not be included in these alternative builds.

+> [!TIP]
+> You can find the powershell script used during the build workflow to download the external binaries [here](https://github.com/kitsumed/OngakuVault/blob/main/.github/workflows/scripts/download_external_binaries.ps1).
+> You can run it locally on your machine by using the argument `-LocalBuild`.

 ## Replacing a binary
 ### General
 If you downloaded Ongakuvault from GitHub releases or built it yourself, you need to place all third-party binaries in the same directory as the executable.
 (Where ``Ongakuvault.exe`` / ``Ongakuvault.dll`` is)